redis-developer/redis-developer.github.io/docs/develop/java/getting-started/index.md

 ### Run a Redis server

-You can either run Redis in a Docker container or directly on your Mac OS.
+You can either run Redis in a Docker container or directly on your machine.
 Follow the below commands to setup a Redis server locally: